Venezuelans flood streets for another Chavez coffin parade

-CARACAS, March 15 Hundreds of thousands of Venezuelans were on the streets again on Friday at a funeral parade for Hugo Chavez amid opposition protests that the government was exploiting his death for election purposes.
+CARACAS Hundreds of thousands of Venezuelans were on the streets again on Friday at a funeral parade for Hugo Chavez amid opposition protests that the government was exploiting his death to win the election.

-Chavez's remains were to be driven for about 12 miles (20 km) through the streets of Caracas from an army academy to a military museum on a hillside where the former soldier launched his political career with a failed coup in 1992.
+Chavez's remains were transported for about 12 miles (20 km) through Caracas from an army academy to a military museum on a hillside where the former soldier launched his political career with a failed coup in 1992.

 A state funeral was held a week ago.

-Friday's events were the culmination of 10 days of official mourning in the South American OPEC nation led by the flamboyant socialist president for 14 years until his death from cancer.

-Though his remains were to be placed for now in the museum on the edge of the populous January 23 neighborhood - arguably the most militantly pro-Chavez zone in Venezuela - there was still doubt over his final resting place.

-The government wanted to embalm Chavez "for eternity" in the style of Soviet leaders Lenin and Stalin and China's Mao.
-But embarrassingly for Venezuela, officials say the process was started too late and may not be possible.
+The government wanted to embalm Chavez "for eternity" in the style of Soviet leaders Vladimir Lenin and Joseph Stalin and China's Mao Zedong.
+But embarrassingly, officials said the process should have started earlier and confirmed on Friday that it had been ruled out.

-Parliament had been due to debate a motion this week to amend the constitution for Chavez's body to be laid in the National Pantheon, close to the remains of his idol and South American independence hero Simon Bolivar.
+A Russian medical team told the government the body would have to be taken to Russia for seven to eight months to carry out the procedure, Venezuela's information minister said.

 The constitution states that honor can only be accorded to leaders 25 years after their death.

-But the debate was delayed amid talk that Chavez's corpse may be taken to his hometown Sabaneta, in the Venezuelan "llanos," or plains, to fulfill his oft-stated wish to lie alongside the grandmother who raised him in a mud-floor home.

 Crowds of red-shirted "Chavistas" lined the streets for Friday's parade.
-Some wore headbands with the name of acting President Nicolas Maduro, named by Chavez as his preferred successor.
+Some wore headbands with the name of acting President Nicolas Maduro, who was picked by Chavez as his preferred successor.
 He is running in an April 14 vote.

 "Chavez, I promise you, my vote is for Maduro," read the headbands, repeating a slogan at pro-government rallies.